gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceTrackingLog.md

 - The Rights Management issuer.
 - The users who accessed the document, when, and from what location.
 - What protection template ID or specific usage rights were used to protect the document and whether access was granted or denied.
+- The _IsHiddenInfo_ property, which will always be **false**.
+This property is used to hide events for users where tracking is disabled.

 You can specify a start time and stop time of entries to include.
 The output is returned as a list of PowerShell objects in the PowerShell console.